BYU-ITCSA/Coding-Jam-2k22/readme.md

 # Non-requirements

 ## Photos
 Because this event is made possible by the Weidman Center for Global Leadership, we encourage teams to take photos during the Jam that we can share with them.
+This is not required as part of the submission

 ## Style
 Because this competition is higly time-constrained, there are no requirements for code readability or styling.